Arrow back icon

 vivla

-Second home without mortgage: 5 alternatives for your vacation home
+Second home without mortgage alternatives

 Owning a vacation home remains one of the most widespread dreams of Spanish families.
 And yet, in 2026 the financial barrier to achieve it is higher than ever.